sabbirhossainujjal/Resume_Classification/README.md

 ```

 #### Downloading Trained Weights
-Some of the experimented weights are resides in this [drive](https://drive.google.com/drive/folders/1w77dXj9IzI7Ai-9trj3wxRnfSKDg9ZDH?usp=sharing) .
+N.B: All the trained weights will be found in this [dataset](https://kaggle.com/datasets/dab8d679eff868203dbfdb4009744c496b1cfee01b8bbb8ef97e783eb7cf650d) .
 Please download these weights files and put them into a folder named `Models`. <br>

 ### Testing
 This script run testing on test dataset and returns model prformance (f1_score).<br>